malsheik9/malsheik/README.md

-# Python-Projects
+# Projects
-This folder includes my projects
+This folder includes all my projects.